kondanna/slackerethos/content/about.md

 4. Learning to enjoy the mundane moments

-Much of our time is spent doing mundane and unavoidable tasks, like waiting in line, driving, or doing the laundry.
+Much of our time is spent doing mundane and unavoidable tasks, like waiting in traffic or doing the laundry.

 Instead of being in a rush, we can radiate feelings of friendliness into the present moment.